Trump says he ‘strongly’ disagrees with Ga. Gov. Kemp’s decision to reopen businesses

 The WHO, Pompeo said, “clearly failed during this pandemic.”

-Other governments, and some U.S. lawmakers, have said that the WHO could have acted more strongly, but that it lacks the power to force member countries to do its bidding.
-Some have suggested that Trump has used the WHO to distract criticism of the administration’s performance during the crisis.
+Other governments, and some U.S. lawmakers, have said that the WHO could have acted more strongly but that it lacks the power to force member countries to do its bidding.
+Some have suggested that Trump has used the WHO to distract criticism of the administration’s performance.

 In Geneva, WHO Director General Tedros Adhanom Ghebreyesus defended the agency’s work and warned that the pandemic would be “with us for a long time.”

-“Most countries are still in the early stages of their epidemics,” he said, adding that there were “worrying upward trends” in Africa, Central and South America and Eastern Europe.”
+“Most countries are still in the early stages of their epidemics,” he said, adding that there were “worrying upward trends” in Africa, Central and South America and Eastern Europe.

 He warned that public unrest against social distancing measures now seen in the United States and other countries “will only fuel the outbreak.”